ABOUT OUR LOCATION AND ACCOMMODATIONS

 Getting to Burlington

 Major air carriers service Burlington International Airport (BTV), providing commercial service to major regional hubs and international airports.
-BTV is a smaller size, super easy to handle, international airport, just 15 minutes from our location at Champlain College in downtown Burlington.
+BTV is a smaller size, super easy to handle, international airport, just 15 minutes from our location near downtown Burlington.

 Burlington is also easily traveled to from Montreal (2 hrs by car), Boston and New York City.
 There is also ferry service across Lake Champlain from upstate New York, with Amtrak connections to New York City, Albany, and Montreal.
 Amtrak also has a station on the Vermont side of the lake in nearby Essex (15 minutes from downtown Burlington).